 It’s been so hot the past few weeks, if you’re in The Bay, you’d be forgiven for thinking that it is mid-summer.
 I’m not exaggerating, on Monday the weather in the Bay was 29°C (84.2°F) and 34°C(93.2°F) in Uitenhage.
 Yes everyone heads to our shores over the festive season for the hot summer sun, but personally, I feel the best time to go the beach is only arriving now.

-There’s no crowds, school children are back in class, there’s tons of parking space every where you go (unless you’re going anywhere just after pay day), you can go out in public and not get bumped into and the inlanders have gone home (no offence inlanders but some of you do not know seaside ettiquette).
+There are no crowds, school children are back in class, there’s tons of parking space everywhere you go (unless you’re going anywhere just after payday), you can go out in public and not get bumped into and the inlanders have gone home (no offence inlanders but some of you do not know seaside etiquette).
 I can’t speak for other coastal areas but now from now to June, its the best time to visit The Bay and catch a tan.

 There are 9 colour options in the range and they each go for €69.90.
-I received from them a towel called Savvy, which is a gorgeous mixture of red and pinkish shades.
+I received a towel called Savvy, which is a gorgeous mixture of red and pinkish shades.

 The photos I took turned out terrible so I will upload new ones at a later stage and update this post.

 Check out the Vertty website and their video below, which makes it feel like summer again.
 Oh wait, it still is in The Bay.

 Vertty – Shape Shifter from Vertty on Vimeo